Tonbandgerät

 After Tonbandgerät has been installed, configured, and ported, you can start to collect trace events by instrumenting your code.

-These tracing event are split into two main groups.
+These tracing events are split into two main groups.
 Firstly, there are base tracing events that can be used in any firmware project.
 These consist of:

 Then there are FreeRTOS-specific tracing events: